hmalekn/engyne-integration/Node.js/AuthApp/README.md

 ```

 # Map the Sesamy user to your application's internal user
 You will need to implement a mapping logic between the Sesamy user and your internal user.
 In the real life implementation you should dedicate an enrollment mechanism that will allow an already logged in user to sign up and login with Sesamy.
-This sample applicaiton is doing it much simpler than that and looks up the Sesamy user's email address in an email list:
+This sample application is doing it much simpler than that and looks up the Sesamy user's email address in an email list:

 ```javascript
 // Authenticate using Vlobe pass